Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 Our children are falling back in gross motor skills, something so native and primitive to child development that our previous generations never had to bother about them.
-Motor skills just magically developed, for them.
+For them, gross motor development was almost magical and required no special efforts on behalf of parents.

 But in our case, not really so.
 So what has really changed?
 Several things.